apakhbari/backstage/README.md

   lifecycle: production
   owner: tracking-team
 ```
-- In the snippet above, notice that apiVersion, kind, and metadata.name are mandatory for all entities.
+- In the snippet above, notice that **apiVersion**, **kind**, and **metadata.name** are mandatory for all entities.
 And for a component, such as a website from the example, you must also specify type, lifecycle, and owner in spec.
 - By default, Backstage recognizes a component to be any type from the following: website, service, and library.
 As for lifecycle, the framework recognizes production, experimental, and deprecated.
 You can use these attributes to customize how components are rendered in your Catalog.

 - Once you have a YAML file to describe your component, you’ll need to add it to the component’s repository and make it available on its default branch.
 The rationale behind this is keeping the component’s metadata close to its source code, so maintainers can more easily keep the information up-to-date.